stencila/stencila/docs/computation/data.md

 # Data

-Computation is done on _data_.
-Data values are of different _types_.
+At the heart of computation in Stencila are data _values_ of different _types_.
+Data values are passed to, and returned from, function calls.
+Some functions are strongly typed, meaning that they will only accept data values of a particular type.
+This section introduces the various data types in Stencila.

 ## Fundamental data types

-The fundamental value types are built-in to Stencila and used internally.
-The fundamental types are the same as in [JSON](https://www.json.org/), a commonly used, lightweight, data-interchange format.
+There are several fundamental data types built-in to, an used internally within, Stencila.
+These fundamental types are the same as in [JSON](https://www.json.org/), a commonly used, lightweight, data-interchange format.
 In this section, we use JSON to represent values of each fundamental data type.
-But as is shown later, these values may have alternative representations in different languages.
+But as is shown later, these values may have alternative representations in different languages (e.g. Mini, R).

 There are two categories of fundamental types: _atomics_, and _compounds_.

-### Atomics
+### Atomic data types

 The _atomic_ value types are the smallest kind of value, they can not be broken into smaller parts.
 There are four atomic types: `boolean`, `number`, `integer`, and `string`.

 #### Null

-A `null` value is used to represent missing values:
+A `null` value is used to represent missing or empty data values:

 ```json
 null